bcgov/tenant-management-system/frontend/README.md

   stores or services
 - The Presentation components send data by emitting events - they never call the stores or services
-- The View components call the stores to fetch or create data - they never call the services
+- The Container components call the stores to fetch or create data - they never call the services
 - The stores call the services, which make the API calls

 ## Configuration